awsdocs/aws-private-ca-user-guide/doc_source/CloudWatchEvents.md

 ```

 **Failure**
-On failure, the action returns a certificate ARN and the ARN of the CA\.
+On failure, the operation returns a certificate ARN and the ARN of the CA\.
 With the certificate ARN, you can call [GetCertificate](https://docs.aws.amazon.com/acm/latest/APIReference/API_GetCertificate.html) to view the reason for the failure\.

 ```
 {